 << Click to Display Table of Contents >> Navigation: MotionDesigner Reference & User Interface > Motion Design Considerations > To Improve a Motion |

 This is a very subjective problem.
-A good motion for one application may not be a good motion for another.
+A good motion for one application may not always be a good motion for another.

 Assumptions:

 •The motion is intended for a machine where the machine elements reciprocate, oscillate, index, or the speed modulates in some way.
+Each machine element has mass, mass moment of inertia, stiffness, and backlash.

 General Advice:

-•Remove Velocity discontinuities.
+•Remove all Velocity motion-discontinuities.

-•Always ask yourself “Can I reduce the number of segments?”
-Use a minimum number of segments.
+oAlways ask yourself: “Can I reduce the number of segments?”

+•Try to make the maximum acceleration values of each segment similar to each other.
 This is not always possible or desirable.
 But consider balancing the motion to give similar motion durations or peak accelerations, or both.

 A motion-law might:

-•give more flexibility for you to control the motion-derivatives at the Blend-Points
+•give more flexibility for you to control the motion-derivatives at the Blend-Points.

 •suit the mechanical system.
-For example, the motion-law might have a 'low peak maximum velocity'.
+For example, the motion-law might have a “low peak maximum velocity”.

 •give a good dynamic response to the mechanical system.
 For example, the motion-law might have a good response to system backlash, low drive stiffness.